tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

       module Main (module YourPackage) where
       import YourPackage (main)

-- Benchmark with Criterion
+- **Benchmark with Criterion.**
+  If your package needs to be fast, Criterion is the best tool for measuring it.
-  - Only if your package needs to be fast!
+  On the other hand if your package doesn't need to be fast, there's no sense in maintaining benchmarks for it.
-  - Otherwise this is a lot of overhead to maintain.
-  - Criterion is the gold standard for pretty much any language.

-- Automate releases
+- **Automate releases.**
-  - Most CI services set an environment variable when building a Git tag.
-  - Upload packages to Hackage from CI using `stack upload .`.
+  Don't manually create distribution tarballs and upload them to Hackage.
+  Instead, get Travis CI to do it.
+  Travis CI sets the `TRAVIS_TAG` environment variable.
+  If that's set, you can run `stack upload .` to upload your package.
-  - Be sure not to leak credentials into build log.
+  Travis CI will need your Hackage credentials, so be sure not to leak those into the build log.